jeaye/blog.jeaye.com/_drafts/2017-08-56-clojure-code-quality.md

 tags: [clojure, spec, orchestra, rant, safety]
 ---

-There are several libraries for verifying code quality in Clojure projects.
+There are several projects for verifying code quality in Clojure projects.
 When surveying how they'll work on a distributed Clojure server built for Heroku + Postgres, I took some notes on the issues that came up.
 These should represent the current state of things, as well as how we, the Clojure community, can help improve things.

-Out of the nine libraries used, only three of them worked, and only two were immediately useful for CI.
+Out of the nine projects used, only three of them worked, and only two were immediately useful for CI.
 Here are some notes on each.
 It's worth noting that the codebase being tested is nothing special, in terms of features used, but it contains cljc files shared between Clojure and ClojureScript and it makes